nhtnhanbn/nhtnhanbn.github.io/monash/msa25.md

 SAlt suggested nevertheless delaying the election, but the Executive insisted that this would not be possible as OGL Group had said they would be available week 6 and had not been asked about other weeks.
 SAlt demanded that the Executive call OGL Group immediately at the meeting to ask, which Felix rejected as inappropriate.
 Over the course of debate, they accused the Executive of fixing the election, characterising the timing and conduct of the election regulations and dates motions as strange and irregular.

-6 MSC members supported the Socialist Alternative's proposal of a one-week delay, to hold the elections in week 7 instead, with 10 against and 4 abstentions.
-Having failed to amend the dates, SAlt boycotted the vote on the final motion to confirm a week 6 election.
+6 MSC members supported SAlt's proposal of a one-week delay, to hold the elections in week 7 instead, with 10 against and 4 abstentions.
+Having failed to amend the dates, SAlt and D&C boycotted the vote on the final motion to confirm a week 6 election.
 With 13 votes in favour and 3 against, the motion passed and the election was set for Monday 1st September to Thursday 4th September, week 6 of semester 2.

-Disabilities & Carers moved to run a referendum alongside the elections on the definition of "carer" in the MSA constitution, the third attempt after 2023 and 2024 referenda failed due to insufficient turnout despite overwhelming votes in favour.
+D&C moved to run a referendum alongside the elections on the definition of "carer" in the MSA constitution, the third attempt after 2023 and 2024 referenda failed due to insufficient turnout despite overwhelming votes in favour.
 The 2023 referendum, run with the elections, suffered from problems with visibility on the voting platform and received a 91% Yes vote on 1.77% turnout.
 The 2024 referendum was run separately in October due to administrative failures and received an 87% Yes vote on 3.04% turnout.
 Labor members argued that the referendum being run alongside the election would suppress turnout and should instead be run early next year.
 With 7 votes in favour, 5 against and 3 abstentions, the motion failed to reach the absolute majority required so the referendum will not be held with the MSA elections.

 ### Background